dairefinn/personal-website-react/README.md

-# Personal Website in Vite
+# Personal Website in React using Vite

 A recreation of [my personal website](https://github.com/dairefinn/dairefinn.github.io) using the React framework and Vite server.